 The Latin American Observatory on Memories (LatinMemories.org) is a research network focused on the study of social memory in Latin America.
-Its aim is to disseminate and share information and knowledge about memory in post-conflict societies such as human rights violations, dictatorships, the cultural memory of colonialism, and national and transnational commemorations.
+Its aim is to disseminate and share information and knowledge about memory in post-conflict societies such as human rights violations, dictatorships, and national and transnational commemorations.

 Coordinated by Javier González Arellano.
 Universidad Carlos III of Madrid (Madrid, Spain).

 - Manage and share information and knowledge with citizens and researchers about Latin American social memory.
 The website shows the activities of the network through news, articles, and books.

 - Coordination of events, conversations and conferences on social memory in Latin America from a global approach.
 Through study groups and public activities, the network provides a dialogue among researchers and members.

 - Create an academic debate on the social memory in each Latin American country.
 One of the observatory’s aims is to establish institutional relations with different organizations.